cpp-soc/documentation/source/getting_started.md

 ## VPN Access Setup

 1. **Request Access**: Please fill out this Microsoft Form for User Access to our VPN.
+[Form]((https://forms.cloud.microsoft/r/5BtvPPTJku))
 2. **Install VPN Client**: If you have never logged in to Kamino, please install Palo Alto's GlobalProtect application.
 We are now completing authentication using Cal Poly Pomona's SSO.
 3. **Initial Connection**:
-   - After installing the application, you will be prompted with the following windows
+   - After installing the application, you will be prompted with the following windows <insert pictures i forgot lol>
    - When asked to enter our Portal Address use: `mgmt.sdc.cpp.edu`
    - This will prompt you to login using Cal Poly SSO